 However that’s what keeps the journey interesting!

 Over the years I’ve worked with dozens and dozens of small business owners and know their challenges, pains and frustrations.
-I have many stories; from the strangest of startups to the most common and how we transformed the branding.
-A Blog post on this another time.
+I have many stories; from the strangest of startups to the most common.
+However the common denominator with most business owners is the enthusiasm and passion they have for their product/service.
+They believe they ‘can’.
+And that ‘can’ and enthusiasm is contagious.
+I enjoy being part of that journey.

-In 2004, one of the first websites I designed and built for was for an Information Management Health Care company in Seattle.
+In 2004, I had just completed an advanced multimedia certification program at the University of Washington and this was one of the first websites and branding projects that I designed for an Information Management Health Care company in Seattle.

 In 2005, one of the first eCommerce websites I built for a new company VinMaps… scroll down to read what happens 10 years later!

-When I started in the design field I was a small minority of the places I worked.
-I did not know any other women in this field.
-I started out right out of college with a BA degree in Liberal Arts into desktop publishing for a book publisher in California.
-Fast forward and a lot of experience in print and publishing and the evolution into web design and Digital Media, married with 3 kids.
+When I started in the design field I was a small minority of women in the workplace.
+I started my career right out of college with a BA degree in Liberal Arts.
+I worked as a designer in desktop publishing for a large book publisher in California.
+Fast forward and a lot of experience in print and publishing and the evolution into web design and digital media, married with 3 kids.

-After spending a couple years at Infusionsoft I learned extensively about Online marketing (before it was so popular), built dozens of web pages, lead capture pages, went through detailed re-branding projects and made lasting connections.
-However, I wanted to go out on my own for more flexibility in my schedule.
+After spending a couple years at Infusionsoft, I learned extensively about Online and promotional marketing and gained a lot of experience.
+I wanted to go out on my own for more flexibility in my schedule.

 Misconception- who said being an entrepreneur meant more time?